Yang-J-LIN/NotesOnMLAPP/README.md

 # NotesOnMLAPP

 ## Introduction
-This repository includes my notes on Machine Learning: A Probabilistic Perspective(Kelvin P. Murphy).
+This repository includes my notes on MLAPP(*Machine Learning: A Probabilistic Perspective*, Kelvin P. Murphy).

 The notes is composed of:
 * Summary of the knowledge in the book.